I feel sad, anxious, and can’t stop snapping at people

 Research indicates that what you eat can affect your mental health.
 It’s important to eat plenty of healthy fats and limit foods like sugar, white flour, and processed food — which can increase inflammation and exacerbate mood symptoms.

-Try this simple meal plan to get you started in the right direction.
+try this simple meal plan to get you started in the right direction.

 In today’s go-go-go world, we don’t prioritize taking time to stop and smell the roses.
 And it’s especially hard to do when your mood is troubling you.
-But, simple things like hugging people you love and snuggling your pet can stimulate feel-good chemicals flooding your body.
+But, simple things like hugging people you love and snuggling your pet can stimulate feel-good chemicals flooding

 You have the power to manage your moods